solvcon/solvcon/README.rst

 following command to install the dependencies::

   $ sudo apt-get install scons build-essential gcc liblapack-pic
-    libnetcdf-dev libnetcdf6 netcdf-bin
+    libnetcdf-dev libnetcdf6 netcdf-bin libscotch-5.1
-    python2.7 python2.7-dev python-profiler python-numpy
+    python2.7 python2.7-dev python-numpy python-vtk
-    libscotch-5.1 python-nose python-epydoc python-vtk
-    python-docutils python-pygraphviz
+    python-nose python-epydoc python-docutils python-pygraphviz

-CUDA_ needs to be separately installed and configured.
+Another optional dependency is CUDA_, which needs to be separately installed and configured.
 For using meshes with more then 35 million cells, SCOTCH-5.1 is recommended.
 METIS-4 has issues on memory allocation for large graphs.

-The end of this section describes how to manually compile these dependencies with helper scripts shipped with SOLVCON.

-The three steps to install:
+There are three steps to install SOLVCON:

 1. Obtain the latest release from https://bitbucket.org/yungyuc/solvcon/downloads .
 Unpack the source